JeetVyas25/DeepFashion_model/README.md

 # DeepFashion_model
 ---

-## Fashion Object Detection using YOLOv8
+## Fashion Object Segmentation using YOLOv8

 ### Overview

-This project focuses on training a YOLOv8 model for fashion object detection.
+This project focuses on training a YOLOv8 model for fashion object segmentation.
 The following steps outline the flow involved in the project:

 ### Flow Involved